sunmer/node-simple-mcp-example/README.md

 * Restart Claude
 * Once restarted, you should see two new MCP tools appear below the input bar in Claude, each marked with a 🛠️ hammer icon:

-post_creation – for adding new posts to your mock database post_query – for retrieving posts

-Try prompting Claude with something like:
+* Try prompting Claude with something like:

-"get all posts"
+> "get all posts"
 or
-"insert a post with id 500, title "created by claude" and views 123"
+> "insert a post with id 500, title "created by claude" and views 123"

 Claude will use the MCP tools you've configured to send actual requests to your local mock server.